ewierschke/spel/README.md

 answered there.
 If they aren't, please feel free to submit an issue requesting an appropriate FAQ entry.

-## Current Published Image
+## Current Published Images

-The AMI table below contains links to the AWS Console that search for the build by AMI Name and sort the result by creation date.
+SPEL AMIs are published monthly.
+The AMI table below contains links to the AWS Console that search by AMI Name and sort the result by creation date.
 The most recent AMI of each build will be at the top when viewed in the AWS Console.

 RPM Manifests for published images are available in the [manifests](manifests) directory.